omnidox/cognizant-genspark-genai-training/README.md

 ---

-*🏆 **This portfolio demonstrates practical expertise in cutting-edge AI technologies with a focus on real-world applications and industry-ready solutions.
-Each project showcases both technical depth and professional software development practices, making it ideal for immediate contribution to enterprise AI initiatives.***
+*🎯 **This portfolio demonstrates production-ready expertise in cutting-edge AI technologies, emphasizing real-world applications and enterprise-grade solutions.
+Each project showcases technical excellence and professional development practices, positioning this work for immediate impact in enterprise AI initiatives.***